napari/napari/docs/naps/4-async-slicing.md

 This project aims to perform slicing on layers asynchronously.
-To do so, we introduce a few new types to encapsulate state that is critical to slicing, some new methods that redefine the core logic of slicing, and show these new things integrate into napari's existing design.
+To do so, we introduce a few new types to encapsulate state that is critical to slicing, some new methods that redefine the core logic of slicing, and show how these new things integrate into napari's existing design.

 ### Slice request and response

 First, we introduce a type to encapsulate the input to slicing.
 A slice request should be immutable and should contain all the state required to perform slicing.
-For example, the following could be a minimal definition.

 ```python
 class _LayerSliceRequest: